-Whether you've already got the company's first official smartwatch on your wrist or you're simply looking to fill the stocking of a Fitbit enthusiast, the Ionic already has a few third-party strap options for you to explore.
+Whether you've already got one around your wrist right now or you're looking to help someone mix things up on the look front, the Ionic already has a few third-party strap options for you to explore.

 Fitbit itself, too, has consistently churned out its own bands and also collaborated with fashion houses in order to give its fitness trackers a more premium look.
 There's now even a Fitbit Ionic Adidas Edition to take a look at.

 We're currently testing as many of them as we can alongside the Ionic in order to figure out what they're like to wear and which options are best for you to consider, so make sure to check back as we update our list.